scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 where these products are to be purchased.
 We will also calculate the consumer's optimal weekly commute using the generalized commercial traveller algorithm.

-The F1 statistics maximization algorithm (Ye et al., 2012), based on dynamic programming, will be used to meet the objective (i), which will be of major interest to retailers and distributors.
+F1 statistics maximization algorithm (Ye et al., 2012), based on dynamic programming, will be used to meet the objective (i), which will be of major interest to retailers and distributors.
 A deep learning method (Goodfellow et al., 2016), based on recurrent neuron networks (RNN)